Python packaging, environment and dependency management

 Slightly newer than cookiecutter, copier is a more modern and flexible tool for generating project templates.

-pyenv is the core tool of an ecosystem which eases and automates switching between python versions.
-Manages python and thus implicitly can be used as a manager for all the other managers.
-The new new hipness, at least for platforms other than windows, where it does not work.
+pyenv is the core tool of an ecosystem that eases and automates switching between Python versions.
+It manages Python and thus implicitly can be used as a manager for all the other managers.

 BUT WHO MANAGES THE VIRTUALENV MANAGER MANAGER?
 Also, what is going on in this ecosystem of bits?
 Logan Jones explains:

-• pyenv-virtualenv manages virtual environments for across varying versions of Python.
+- pyenv-virtualenv manages virtual environments across varying versions of Python.

 pyenv init